About the Williams Institute and the Williams Reading Room:

-Located on the third floor of the UCLA School of Law library, the Reading Room and Collection are open to the public during regular library hours.
-Library staff are available to assist scholars with research, maintain and expand the collection, and publish a periodic bibliography of the collection.
+Located on the third floor of the UCLA School of Law library, the Reading Room and Collection are open during regular library hours. *Please refer to the Law library's Limited Access Policy for details.
 The Reading Room and collection were made possible through the generous donation of over $1 million by philanthropist, educator, and businessman Charles R. Williams, an anonymous donor, and subsequent donors and friends.

 About this Guide:

 **IMPORTANT NOTE: For pages with sub-tabs, please be sure to click on the top-level tab for general information on that topic.

 Most of the books included in the guide are housed in the Williams Reading Room.
 However, some are held by other libraries on the UCLA campus, such as the Young Research Library (the graduate studies library) and College Library (the undergraduate library.)
 "SRLF" is the Southern Regional Library Facility, a storage facility on the UCLA campus.
 For more information, see the UCLA Libraries website, or the listing of different library locations.

 This guide contains print books, electronic books, other electronic resources, videorecordings, and journals; it does not provide references to journal articles.
 For an excellent index to articles on LGBT legal topics as well as books, please see Sexual Orientation and the Law: A Research Bibliography, a project of the Standing Committee on Lesbian and Gay Issues of the American Association of Law Libraries.